anish-dondia/anish-dondia/README.md

 -->

 - 🔭 I’m currently working on improving my skills on ReactJS.
-- 👀 I'm intersted in improving my current skills in game development via Unity and C#!
+- 👀 I'm intersted in game development via Unity with C# and have good experince!
 - 🌍 I am based in London.
 - 📚 Most experinced within HTML, CSS/ CSS frameworks and JavaScript.
 - 💻 Efficient with using Agile Methodologies such as Scrum, Kanban and Waterfall.
 Proficient in code testing methods.